JLBrigham/bank_tech_test/README.md

 ## Planning

 This was my initial plan for the classes and their methods, as you will see I have deviated from this quite a lot.
-In future i could benefit form further planning, perhaps writing some pseudocode as i've realised this helps me formulate my ideas.
+In future I could benefit from further planning, perhaps writing some pseudocode as I've realised this helps me formulate my ideas.
+From that I could then create some more detailed class diagrams.

 ![Planning](images/class_plans.png)